-- comply with all instructions relating to health and safety and security procedures - use the protective clothing and equipment the Council supplies to you
+- comply with all instructions relating to health and safety and security procedures - use the protective clothing and equipment the council supplies to you

-- follow all the health and safety codes of practice and policies which are relevant to your work - comply with hygiene requirements - at the earliest opportunity, report any hazards, defects, accidents or incidents that you become aware of to your manager or supervisor - not interfere with, or misuse anything provided for health, safety or welfare - avoid risk of injury or danger to yourself or others - leave any Council building as soon as the fire alarm sounds and follow any instructions of the fire wardens and the person managing the incident - inform the Council of any other work that you do which, when added to your Council working hours, would take your total working hours above 48 hours per week - inform the Council of any medical condition you have which would be adversely affected by the work that you are employed to do - not smoke in any Council premises or vehicles (if you would like more information or need help or support to help you stop smoking please contact Occupational Health,http://serviceealing.com or extn: 9000 option 3 (0208 825 9000) or the employee counselling service - contact details are available on the Council's intranet).
-The Council's smoking policy is also available via the above contacts.
+- follow all the health and safety codes of practice and policies which are relevant to your work - comply with hygiene requirements - at the earliest opportunity, report any hazards, defects, accidents, or incidents that you become aware of to your manager or supervisor - not interfere with, or misuse anything provided for health, safety, or welfare - avoid risk of injury or danger to yourself or others - leave any council building as soon as the fire alarm sounds and follow any instructions of the fire wardens and the person managing the incident - inform the council of any other work that you do which, when added to your council working hours, would take your total working hours above 48 hours per week - inform the council of any medical condition you have which would be adversely affected by the work that you are employed to do - not smoke, use E-cigarettes or vapes in any council premises or vehicles.
+Further information is available in the smoke-free guidance and if you need support to help you stop smoking please contact the employee assistance programme.

-Managers have some additional responsibilities set out in the Council and departmental health and safety policies and codes of practice.
+Managers have additional responsibilities which are set out in the council and departmental health and safety policies and codes of practice.